marsdrums/ReSTIR-reworking/README.md

 }
 ```

-At the beginning of the samples collecting process, the reservoirs are initialized to vec4(0.0);
+At the beginning of the samples collecting phase, the reservoirs are initialized to vec4(0,0,0,0);

 To add a new sample into the reservoir, the function "update_reservoir" is called.
 This function is used both to add single samples to the reservoir and for merging two reservoirs together: